 Churchill Prairie Nature Preserve contains one of the county’s few remaining native prairies.
 Home to several state-endangered and threatened species, the prairie is located in a sand and gravel outwash plain swale of the DuPage River Valley that is embedded in the surrounding Valparaiso moraine.
 It is the second largest native prairie in the county, with West Chicago Prairie Nature Preserve being the largest.

-In accordance with the Illinois Natural Areas Preservation Act, bicycles, horses and pets must remain on the Regional Trail within this area.
+In accordance with the Illinois Natural Areas Preservation Act, bicycles, pets and horses must remain on the limestone trail.

 District staff and Natural Resource Management volunteers spend countless hours each year restoring this rare habitat, which the state designated as an Illinois Nature Preserve in 1992.
 Using prescription fires, brush clearing, seed planting and other restoration techniques, crews encourage the growth of native species.